PixelIndieDev/DualSenseBatteryMonitor/README.md

 * **Framework-dependent** (.NET 8.0 required on system)
 * **Self-contained** (no dependencies — just run the executable with its files)

-No manual configuration is needed.
-On first launch:
-* The app silently registers itself to **auto-start** with Windows.
-* If **no controller is connected or has low battery**, the app hides itself automatically.
+### Make it start up on Windows startup
+1. Launch the application
+2. Right click the icon of the application in your system bar
+3. Click on start on startup
+   * If the option is checked, then it will start up on Windows startup

 ## Uninstallation
 To completely remove **DualSense Battery Monitor** from your system:

+**Make sure the application is running**
-1. **Stop the application from currently running:**
+1. Right click the icon of the application in your system bar

-    Find the DualSenseBatteryMonitor.exe process in Task Manager and 'End Task' it.
+2. Click on start on startup
+   * If the option is checked, then it will start up on Windows startup.
+When uninstalling, you want this unchecked
+3. Click on exit
-2. **Delete the application files:**

-    Remove the folder/insides of folder where you extracted the application.
+2. **Delete the application files:** Remove the folder/insides of folder where you extracted the application.

-> [!WARNING]
-> **(Optional) (Advanced users only)**
-> **Remove the auto-start registry entry:**
->
-> 1. Open regedit and navigate to 'HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\Run'
->
-> 2. Find the entry related to DualSenseBatteryMonitor and delete it to stop the app from launching automatically at startup.

 ## Inspiration
 This application is inspired by: